akmijares/Startup-Destroyer/README.md

 ------------

 This is a powershell script that creates removes the important startup files and renders the next reboot useless.
+This has been tested on Windows XP+ and can run on Windows Server 2012

 WARNING / DISCLAIMER
 --------------------